0-9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 JCE

 Java Cryptography Extension.
-A framework for the implementation of
+A framework for the implementation of encryption, key generation, key agreement and message authentication code algorithms in the Java language.

 Key

-A key specifies the particular transformation of plain text into
+A key specifies the particular transformation of plain text into cipher text during encryption and vice-versa during decryption.

 Key Generation

-The process of generation keys.
+The process of generating keys.

 Key Length